jaishree-verma/docker-ml-api/README.md

 ---

 ### This project contains 4 files: train_model.py , model.pkl , app.py , requirements.txt , DockerFile , README.md
+#### -> train_model.py
+        -> Trains your ML model and saves it as a .pkl file.
+        -> Loads the Iris dataset using scikit-learn -> Trains a logistic regression model
+        -> Serializes the model using pickle and saves it as model.pkl

 ## 🧪 How to Run Locally